 This article: from picking a new customer niche to creating content your website visitors will love!

-In this article a combine several actionable tips across both digital and more traditional forms of marketing to give you a winning combination of tactics you can apply in your own small business – and all without breaking the bank!
+In this article we combine several actionable tips across both digital and more traditional forms of marketing to give you a winning combination of tactics you can apply in your own small business.
+All without breaking the bank!

 Some common areas of affordable marketing you may want to look at includes optimising your small business website for search (SEO), writing personal content, sharing this content via social media and email and asking customers for reviews.
 You may also want to look at targeting different niches to expand your customer base while attracting highly qualified customers.
 I give you several expanded examples of niche targeting in this article.

-As a small business owner myself, I understand the challenges that come with creating brand awareness, connecting with new customers and satisifying the needs of current customers.
-I’ve found that by writing my ideas down and putting them into a marketing strategy or monthly marketing calender, my successes have grown.
+As a small business owner myself, I understand the challenges that come with creating brand awareness, connecting with new customers and satisfying the needs of current customers.
+I’ve found that by writing my ideas down and putting them into a marketing strategy or monthly marketing calendar, my successes have grown.

 I want your success to grow as well.

 There are so many components of marketing for you to think about, and while one tactic might be perfect for one industry, that same tactic may not work at all for another industry.
 You see, it all depends on the type of business you have and how you interact with your customers.
 Despite this, I want to share with you the affordable marketing tactics that have worked for me.

 Optimise your website for search

 Search engine optimisation is the process of increasing traffic to your website through organic search results.